adamfoneil/Postulate.Mvc/README.md

 Postulate.Mvc offers an efficient and powerful way to fill multple SelectLists at a time that uses [Dapper's](https://github.com/StackExchange/Dapper) QueryMultiple method and Postulate.Mvc type [SelectListQuery](https://github.com/adamosoftware/Postulate.Mvc/blob/master/Postulate.Mvc/SelectListQuery.cs).

-Have a look at [CustomerController.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/Controllers/CustomerController.cs#L32) where FillSelectListsInner is called.
+Have a look at [CustomerController.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/Controllers/CustomerController.cs#L32) where FillSelectLists is called.
 Notice this is called both by the Edit and Create actions -- this is how the select lists for these views get filled.

-    FillSelectListsInner(record, new { orgId = CurrentUser.OrganizationId }, new RegionSelect(), new CustomerTypeSelect());

-A few things to say about the FillSelectLists call:
+A few things to say about this:

+- There are a couple overrides: [SelectListQueries](/SampleWebApp/Controllers/CustomerController.cs#L25) and [SelectListParameters](/SampleWebApp/Controllers/CustomerController.cs#L34).
+These virtual methods let you specify the list of queries to run as well as the parameter object intended to work with all your queries.
+By overriding these methods, you can call FillSelectLists anywhere in your controller without any arguments.
+There are some overloads of [FillSelectLists](/Postulate.Mvc/BaseController.cs#L121) that let you specify queries and parameters explicitly if you need that.

-- The `record` argument is where the selected values of all select lists come from.
+- The FillSelectLists `record` argument is where the selected values of all select lists come from.
 In this case, we're looking at the Customer.TypeId and Customer.RegionId properties -- these are the two properties with dropdown values.

-- The `new { orgId = CurrentUser.OrganizationId }` anonymous object is used by Dapper's QueryMultiple method.
-It uses the protected CurrentUser property to access the user's strongly-typed profile information.
-One of the queries requires an @orgId parameter, so it is set here.

 - The params argument `new RegionSelect(), new CustomerTypeSelect()` are of type [SelectListQuery](https://github.com/adamosoftware/Postulate.Mvc/blob/master/Postulate.Mvc/SelectListQuery.cs).
 They are the queries themselves called by the method: [CustomerTypeSelect](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/SelectListQueries/CustomerTypeSelect.cs) and [RegionSelect](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/SelectListQueries/RegionSelect.cs).